sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 How to group class, object and function so that they are available with one import | package object (see source code 04) When can't function be called with parentheses | For function having no parameters, if it's defined without parentheses, caller must invoke it WITHOUT parentheses.
 Otherwise, empty parentheses can be omitted.
 So a function without side-effects can be defined without parentheses.
 When can functions be called in a chain without => like `List(...) filter isEven foreach println` | Functions take a single argument
+Overhead of duck typing | It needs reflection to find the method(property), and needs to import language.reflectiveCalls.
+On the other hand, it can support legacy (external) resource that is out of control of conforming to a trait (see source code 05)
+How to define a do-while block | 1) Use by-name (lazy) parameter for both guard and body to make sure they only get evaluated when being used; 2) If use recursive to achieve loop effect, annotate with tailrec; 3) Separate guard and body into two parameter lists so that it looks like a native loop (see source code 06)
+When to go for `scala.Enumeration` | It's lightweight compared to `case class`.
+Note it's an object, and needs `type foo=Value` to give it a type.
+Each value needs to be added via `Value` method (see source code 07)
+Is it possible to extend traits during creating objects | Yes.
+No need to define a sub-type with the traits in advance How to match a case with a variable defined outside match block | case \`variableOutside\` => ...
+Whether do parentheses need for `if` guard in a case for pattern match | No. `if` and `=>` provide the boundary.
+:: vs +: vs :+ | +: is for Seq, which is super type of List. :: is for List. +: is prepend while :+ is append.
+For List, :+ takes O(n) time to trave to the last element.
+For Vector which is IndexedSeq, :+ takes O(1)
+How to match elements from the end | `case rest :+ end => ...` Under the hood, :+ is an infix extractor, acted like :+(rest, end).
+How to deconstruct multiple elements (for sequence) | `case first +: second +: tail => ...` or `case Seq(first, second, _*) => ...`
+Is there any performance penalty for lazy values | Yes.
+There is a guard for each lazy value to check whether it has been initialized.
+So after the first time of initialization, the check becomes unnecessary for later use.

 ```
 // source code 01